 Elsinore was William Shakespeare’s anglicization of Helsingør, Denmark, which he chose as the setting for Hamlet c.
 1601.
-Whoever named this street may have been a fan of the bard, or else borrowed the name from (Lake) Elsinore in Riverside County.
-That Elsinore, founded in 1883, was definitely inspired by Hamlet; the town’s cofounder Margaret Collier Graham (1850-1910), a short story writer, is credited with naming it.
+Whoever named this street was a fan of the bard or just borrowed the name from Lake Elsinore in Riverside County.
+That Elsinore, founded in 1883, was definitely inspired by Hamlet: the town’s cofounder Margaret Collier Graham (1850-1910), a short story writer, is credited with naming it.
 (See Wildomar Street for more on her.)
-Echo Park’s Elsinore Street was born Ivers Avenue in 1887; it was named after Oliver A. Ivers (1860-1902), a lawyer-turned-oilman who lived on the street and also co-owned the Golden Gate and Golden West Heights tracts with John S. Maltman.
-Presumably the street was renamed (in 1907) because Lake Elsinore was a popular hot springs resort at that time.
+Echo Park’s Elsinore Street was born Ivers Avenue in 1887; it was named after Oliver A. Ivers (1860-1902), a lawyer-turned-oilman who lived on the street and owned the tract it was on, Washington Heights, with John S. Maltman.
+(They also owned the Golden Gate and Golden West Heights tracts.)
+Presumably the street was renamed, in 1907, because Lake Elsinore was a popular hot springs resort at the time.